-Designed to inspire the next generation of global leaders, Schwarzman Scholars is the most significant program of its kind since the Rhodes Trust was founded in 1902.
+Designed to prepare young leaders to serve as a bridge between China and the rest of the world, Schwarzman Scholars is the most significant program of its kind since the Rhodes Trust was founded in 1902.

-David Q. PanExecutive Dean, Schwarzman College, Tsinghua University
+David Q. PanExecutive Dean and Professor, Schwarzman College, Tsinghua University

-David's career has crossed over entrepreneurship and academics.
-He worked in four companies in the IT industry (1994-2014), serving as an Engineer, Director of R&D, VP, CEO and Chairman.
-He co-founded the company and led it to be publically listed.
-He was granted various awards for scientific and technological innovation in China.
+David’s career has crossed over entrepreneurship and academics.
+He worked in four companies in the IT industry (1994-2004), serving as an Engineer, Director of R&D, VP, CEO and Chairman.
+He was granted various awards for scientific and technological innovation.

-From 2004 to 2014, he returned to Tsinghua and served as Director of the Development Office of the School of Economics and Management (SEM).
-He was in charge of activities of SEM's Advisory Board, which consists of top executives of the world's largest corporations and top Chinese government officials.
-He also has taught courses at Tsinghua University including Managerial Economics, Corporate Governance, FDI and MIS, and has conducted research in the areas of corporate governance, corporate development, and Chinese economic history.
+From 2004 to 2014, he served as Director of the Development Office of the School of Economics and Management, Tsinghua University (Tsinghua SEM).
+He was in charge of the activities of SEM’s Advisory Board, which consists of top executives of the world’s largest corporations and top Chinese government officials.
+He also has taught courses including Managerial Economics, Corporate Governance, FDI and MIS, and has conducted research in the areas of corporate governance, corporate development and Chinese economic history.

 David received a BE in Applied Mathematics and Computer Science from Tsinghua University in 1985.
-He then studied a Master's in Economics and Ph.D. in Finance (1985-1990) at Tsinghua SEM, before earning a Master of Science from Stanford University (1993).
-He is appointed as the "Jingshi Distinguished Professor".
+He obtained a Master’s in Economics and Ph.D. in Finance at Tsinghua SEM, earned a Master of Science from Stanford University.
+He is appointed as the “Jingshi Distinguished Professor”.

-Jason Wenhao ChengAssociate Dean, Schwarzman College, Tsinghua University
+Qian XiaojunAssociate Dean, Academics, Schwarzman College, Tsinghua University

 Melanie Koenderman, Schwarzman Scholars Associate Dean for Student Life, has spent over twenty years blending her interests in education, student development, and internationalization into a varied career.
 For the nine years prior to joining the Schwarzman Scholars program for its inaugural year, Melanie helped to launch Canada’s first independent liberal arts and sciences university, Quest University Canada in British Columbia, as the founding Dean of Students and Vice-President.
 She previously brought her interest in education to her time spent as a Canadian diplomat, working on foreign student policies and programs with Citizenship and Immigration Canada, and representing Canada during postings to embassies in India, Singapore, and the United Kingdom.
 She previously managed student residences, international student services, and English language programs at various universities and secondary schools in Canada and abroad.
 Melanie studied literature at McMaster University, earned a teaching degree at the University of Ottawa, and completed a Master of Education at Memorial University of Newfoundland.